Authoring Guide for Dynamics 365 Business Central

 Rather than copy-pasting content that you want to surface in two or more places, use includes.
 For more information, see Included Markdown files in the Docs Contributor Guide.

-- Use imperative verb form for step-based topics ("Pay vendors").
+- Use imperative verb form for step-based articles ("Pay vendors").

-- Use gerund verb form for conceptual, non-step topics. ("Paying Vendors")
+- Use gerund verb form for conceptual, non-step articles. ("Paying Vendors")

 In this section, we describe best practices for file names of MarkDown files that will publish to a website.
 The guidelines make the files easier to work with and better for search engines to index.